RobLoach/component-installer/README.md

 </html>
 ```

-It is still possible to load using normal script tags.
-In this example, jQuery
+It is still possible to use the scripts directly.
+In this example, jQuery would
-would be at *components/jquery/jquery.js*.
+be at *components/jquery/jquery.js*, and Normalize would be available at
+*components/normalize.css/normalize.css*.

 ### Creating a Component